 Learn more at LPI-Fed

-The fed cattle price reporting program enables producers to report their cash prices directly to LPI in order to benefit the settlement and sustainability of the program.
+The fed cattle price reporting option enables producers to report their cash prices directly to LPI in order to benefit the settlement index and sustainability of the program.

 Learn more at LPI-Fed Cattle Price Reporting